Handwashing is a simple and effective way to help prevent diseases, such as colds, flu, and food poisoning.

 - Handling or preparing foods, especially after touching raw meat, poultry, fish, shellfish, or eggs.

-- Changing diapers, handling garbage, using the phone, shaking hands, or playing with pets.
+- Changing diapers, handling garbage, using the phone, or shaking hands.

 - Pay special attention to your wrists, the backs of your hands, between your fingers, and under your fingernails.